the29a/xcp-ng-org/docs/architecture.md

 };
 ```

 In the PV driver, it's necessary to implement these callbacks to react to backend changes.
-Here we will see the different steps during the negociation between tapdisk and blkfront.
+Here we will see the different steps during the negotiation between tapdisk and blkfront.
 The reactions to changes are made in this piece of code in `tapdisk`:

 ```C
 int frontend_changed (vbd_t *const device, const XenbusState state) {